lnpandey/IITM_Research_Interpretability_of_Attention_Networks/1_Attention_Mosaic/2. Exp_testing_what_network_with_different_where_network/3_mini_inception_net_10k_mosaic_dataset/counter example data/Readme.md

 <img src= ./plots_and_images/testing_focus_net_low_var.JPG width="500">

-#### for gamma value 0.005 on Mnist data with direction having variance of order of 10^2
+#### for different gamma values on Mnist data with direction having variance of order of 10^2

 | - gamma value | 0 | 0.002 | 0.003 |0.005 | 0.008 |
 | --            |-- | --   | ---- | ---- | ---- |